salwathasveen/salwathasveen.github.io/README.md

 <p>A vinyl cutter is a type of computer-controlled machine.
 Small vinyl cutters look like computer printers.
 The computer controls the movement of a sharp blade.
 This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic (vinyl).

 A symbol / label can be produced using a Vinyl Cutter such as a ‘Sticker Machine’ or a ‘Craftrobo’.
 These machines are controlled by a computer and operate similar to a printer.
 Essentially they cut out shapes in adhesive vinyl.
 The vinyl can then be stuck onto almost any surface</p>
+### ***LASER Cutter***
+<p>Laser cutting is a technology that uses a laser to cut materials, and is typically used for industrial manufacturing applications, but is also starting to be used by schools, small businesses, and hobbyists.
+Laser cutting works by directing the output of a high-power laser most commonly through optics.
+The laser optics and CNC (computer numerical control) are used to direct the material or the laser beam generated</p>